Murder of Shirley Soosay: Disappearance

 Soosay was last seen on her home reserve in 1977, when she attended the funeral of her oldest brother.
 Violet Soosay-Wolf, Shirley's niece, has recounted asking Soosay at the funeral if she was going to move back home again, to which Soosay responded that she was going to return to Vancouver and may visit a friend in Seattle.
-In 1979, family members in Hobbema stopped receiving correspondence from Shirley.
+In 1979, family members in Maskwacis stopped receiving correspondence from Shirley.

 Shirley's disappearance was greatly upsetting to Theresa Soosay, who Violet Soosay-Wolf says would lament every night.
 After Shirley's disappearance, Soosay-Wolf made a promise to Theresa that she would search for Shirley and "bring her home".
 In 1980, 20 year old Soosay-Wolf began making regular 13-hour drives to British Columbia and Seattle, where she would search morgues, hostels, hospitals, and cemeteries for Shirley.
 No searches were ever conducted in California, as Shirley had never given reason for loved ones to think she was there.
 In 2006, Soosay-Wolf tracked down both of Soosay's sons by submitting her DNA to Ancestry.com.
 One of the sons returned to live on the reserve.
 Soosay-Wolf continued to make searches for Soosay throughout her adulthood.
 Over the years, Soosay-Wolf's searches were aided by loved ones of Soosay, including Northwest, and Soosay's sister Belle, who assisted until her death in 2011.
 In 2019, Soosay-Wolf spoke at a Women's Conference about her exhaustive efforts to fulfill her promise to Theresa, who died in 1991, and how Soosay-Wolf needed to let go.